DOCA NVMe Emulation Application Guide

 The NVMe driver waits for the CC.RDY (Controller Status Register - Ready bit) to become 1.
 This indicates that the controller has successfully completed its initialization and is ready to process commands.

-Stateful region callback trigger – At this point, the PCIe-emulated device triggers a callback to the stateful region.
-This callback detects the host's initialization process by checking for changes in the enable bit.
-The callback may occur multiple times but proceeds only if the enable bit has been altered.
+Stateful Region Callback Trigger – At this point, the PCI-emulated device triggers a callback to the stateful region.
+This callback detects the host's initialization process by checking the changes in the enable bit.
+This callback may occur multiple times, but it only proceeds if the enable bit has been altered.

-CQ and DPU setup – The callback proceeds to create the CQ resources and sets up the DPA thread on the DPU.
+CQ and DPU Setup – The callback proceeds to create the Completion Queue (CQ) resources and sets up the DPA thread on the DPU.
 The DPA thread is equipped with two message queues: one for sending and one for receiving.

-Binding CQ doorbell to DB completion – An RPC is sent to bind the CQ doorbell to the DB completion context.
-This is done while the DPA is not yet active to prevent synchronization issues.
+Binding CQ Doorbell to DB Completion – An RPC is sent to bind the CQ doorbell to the DB completion context.
+This is done while the DPA is not yet active, preventing synchronization issues.

-SQ resource creation – The SQ resources are created, including the SQE pools and the local buffer size needed for copying SQEs from the host to the DPU.
-DOCA DMA is used for the data transfer operations.
+SQ Resource Creation – The Submission Queue (SQ) resources are created, including the SQE pools and the local buffer size needed for copying SQEs from the host to the DPU.
+The DOCA DMA is used for the data transfer operations.

-NVMe-oF QP and request pool creation – an NVMe-oF QP and an NVMe-oF request pool are created.
+NVMe-oF QPair and Request Pool Creation – An NVMe-oF QPair and an NVMe-oF request pool are created.

-Asynchronous QP creation – the NVMe-oF library starts an asynchronous operation to create the QP.
+Asynchronous QPair Creation – The NVMe-oF library starts an asynchronous operation to create the QPair.

-The library creates the QP and calls the transport to get the optimal poll group.
+The library creates the QPair and calls the transport to get the optimal poll group.

 poll_group_addon the selected thread.